Jessica Guernsey has focused on outreach, equity and public health preparedness for two decades

 Multnomah County News

-A second Corrections Health employee has tested positive for COVID-19.
-Public health officials confirmed that the person had no contact with adults in custody and no further action is needed.
+Public health officials confirmed that the person had no identified contact with staff or adults who are detained and that no additional action is needed at this time.

 On Monday, Oct.
 5 County Commissioners Sharon Meieran and Lori Stegmann joined consultant Joanne Hovis of CTC Technology & Energy, to discuss the key findings from a regional feasibility study

 The COVID-19 pandemic sheds light on how working from home affects employees with disabilities.

 Multnomah County Elections Office and Sheriff’s Office partner for voter rights awareness initiative for incarcerated and previously incarcerated individuals.

 The COVID-19 pandemic, which caused widespread unemployment and a corresponding drop in state revenue from personal income taxes, has created a $1.2 billion state budget shortfall.

 More than 20 years of conducting vote-by-mail elections gives us both experience and confidence that it works.
 In short, we’re ready, we got this!

 Code enforcement officer Dave Thomson has collected nearly 100 bags of poop since late 2018

 Multnomah County and the Cities of Portland, Gresham, Fairview, Troutdale and Wood Village receive final Municipal Broadband report